adamgmcfadden/run-buddy/README.md

 ## Description:

-A front-end website build with only HTML and CSS that "offers fitness training services".
+A front-end website built with only HTML and CSS that "offers fitness training services".

 #### Languages Used